 If the website or service is inaccessible, check that the correct ports exposed by your application and Dockerfile.

 The resources dedicated to your services will determine how they perform under load.

-To build your code more quickly or run intensive applications you may need to increase the compute plan (CPU and memory) of your service.
+To build your code faster or run intensive applications you may need to increase the compute plan (CPU and memory) of your service.

-If you expect or experience a high volume of traffic to your deployment, you should scale up the number of replicas.
-Northflank will automatically load-balance incoming traffic to your replicas to ensure maximum availability.
+If you expect or experience a high volume of traffic to your deployment, you should scale up the number of instances.
+Northflank will automatically load-balance incoming traffic to your instances to ensure maximum availability.

 You can quickly scale the number of containers your deployment is running from the service header controls, but you can scale your service and increase other resources from the resources page.

 - Go the resources page in your service

 - Select a new compute plan with a combination of a higher share of a vCPU, or a dedicated CPU, and higher memory

 - Update & restart your service to deploy more instances with the selected resources